 Time to Fill

-It is typically measured as the number of days between publishing a job and hiring the candidate.
+The time to fill is typically measured as the number of days between publishing a job and hiring the candidate.
 It is a critical metric that can tell you how fast you are sourcing and if your job advertising is working as expected.
 It is also an important indicator used in business planning.
 This metric can give a realistic idea to the business leaders about filling an open position or expanding their teams.
 With this information in hand, they will be able to chart a more realistic growth plan.